getsentry/sentry-javascript/README.md

 ## Bug Bounty Program

-We're excited to announce the expansion of our bug bounty program to include our SDK repositories.
-This program aims to improve the security of our open source projects by encouraging the community to identify and report potential security vulnerabilities.
+Our bug bounty program aims to improve the security of our open source projects by encouraging the community to identify and report potential security vulnerabilities.
 Your reward will depend on the severity of the identified vulnerability.

 Our program is currently running on an invitation basis.
 If you're interested in participating, please send us an email to security@sentry.io and tell us, that you are interested in auditing this repository.